react-native-community/discussions-and-proposals/proposals/0006-Keyboard-Friendly-Virtualization.md

 ## Summary

-VirtualizedList virtualizes away items based on proximity to the lists viewport, without consideration for other features such as focus or selection.
+VirtualizedList virtualizes away items based on proximity to the lists viewport, without consideration for other inputs such as focus or selection.
 This strategy limits the ability to correctly implement some common keyboard interactions.
 This especially impacts desktop platforms (react-native-web, react-native-windows, react-native-macos), but also impacts the tablet with